A Survey of Knowledge Tracing: Models, Variants, and Applications: Applications

-The above two kind of applications are most common for knowledge tracing in traditional education field.
-Recently, knowledge tracing is also extended to be applied in more general scenarios, such as educational gaming. \citet{2017Educational} conducted a classroom experiment comparing a commercial game for equation solving, \emph{DragonBox}, with a research-based intelligent tutoring system, \emph{Lynnette}.
+{The above two types of applications are most commonly used for KT in student learning.
+In addition, the KT methods can be expanded to be utilized in any systems that necessitate continuous evaluation of user capabilities or states.
+We will introduce some broader applications of KT in this section.}

+In gaming systems, the paradigm of tracing students' knowledge state can also work for player modeling.
+Here, player modeling, which is the study of computational models of players in games, aims to capture human players' characteristics and cognitive features \citep{Yannakakis2013Player}.
+For instance, \citet{fisch2011children} reveal that children engage in cycles of increasingly sophisticated mathematical thinking over the course of playing an online game. \citet{kantharaju2018tracing} present an approach to trace player knowledge in a parallel programming educational game, which is capable of measuring the current players' real-time state across the different skills required to play an educational game based only on in-game player activities. \citet{2017Educational} conduct a classroom experiment comparing a commercial game for equation solving, i.e., \emph{DragonBox}, with a research-based intelligent tutoring system, i.e., \emph{Lynnette}.
 The results indicated that students who used \emph{DragonBox} enjoyed the experience more, while students who used \emph{Lynnette} performed significantly better on the test.
-Therefore, it is possible to enable students to learn effectively and happily by designing suitable educational games on an online learning platform.
-In educational gaming, the paradigm of tracing students' knowledge state can also work for player modeling.
-Here, player modeling, which is the study of computational models of players in games, aims to capture human player characteristics and cognitive features \citep{Yannakakis2013Player}.
-For instance, \citet{fisch2011children} revealed that children engage in cycles of increasingly sophisticated mathematical thinking over the course of playing an online game. \citet{kantharaju2018tracing} presented an approach to trace player knowledge in a parallel programming educational game, which is capable of measuring the current players' real-time state over the different skills required to play an educational game based only on in-game player activities.
+Therefore, it is possible to enable students to learn effectively and happily by designing suitable educational games on the online learning platform.